 Step 3: Enable Enhanced eCommerce in MonsterInsghts

 Log in to your WordPress dashboard and head to Insights » Settings for this step.

 From there, click the eCommerce tab and toggle the Use Enhanced eCommerce option.

 Simple as that!
 You’ve now enabled enhanced eCommerce in MonsterInsights.

-But how do you view the data you’re tracking?
+But how do you view the data you’re tracking with MonsterInisghts?
 Let’s find out.

 To view your store’s conversion tracking data in your WordPress dashboard, head to Insights » Reports » WooCommerce.